 The Entertainment Hub of Delray Beach

-One of Delray Beach’s most popular hot spots is the Pineapple Grove Arts District.
+A top attraction in Delray Beach is Pineapple Grove Arts District.
 Just off of Atlantic Avenue, this is the town’s main thoroughfare and energy, with colorful murals, sculptures, galleries, boutiques, and local outdoor eateries.

 Dining in Delray